openshift-cs/rosaworkshop/OSD4/5-healthcheck.md

 ![Crash Message](images/5-ostoy-crashmsg.png)

 #### 3. View the revival
 Quickly switch to the Deployment - Pods screen (from step 1).
-You will see that the pod is in an error state, meaning it is down but should quickly come back up. (**Note:** this does happen quite fast.
+You will see that the pod is in an error state, meaning it is down but should quickly come back up. (**Note:** this may happen quickly.
 If you are switching tabs you might miss it).

 ![Pod Crash](images/5-ostoy-podcrash.png)